NVIDIA/NeMo/examples/asr/speech_classification/README.md

 ### Inference
 python frame_vad_infer.py \
     --config-path="../conf/vad" --config-name="frame_vad_infer_postprocess" \
-    dataset=<Path of manifest file containing evaluation data.
+    input_manifest=<Path of manifest file containing evaluation data.
 Audio files should have unique names>

 The manifest json file should have the following format (each line is a Python dictionary):
 ```